jackadam1981/ChromeEc/docs/fingerprint/fingerprint-authentication-design-doc.md

 To ensure that a device is clean after e.g. refurbishing, the RMA procedure would require that the operator disabled the WP bit from Haven and toggled BOOT0 to switch to bootloader mode.
-After that a known good RO and RW firmware can be written to the Flash and the operator will reenable the WP bit from Haven.
+After that a known good RO and RW firmware can be written to the Flash and the operator will re-enable the WP bit from Haven.

 ## Security Considerations